 - To ensure that economic potential is not restricted by labour supply issues

-The number one priority remains support for an expanded Heathrow Airport, with the top infrastructure priority being the Western Rail Link to Heathrow (WRLtH).
+- The LEP's top infrastructure priority remains the Western Rail Link to Heathrow (WRLtH)

 The Infrastructure Programme and activities include:

 - Influencing and lobbying, especially in relation to national government and its delivery bodies such as Network Rail or Highways England

 - Thames Valley Major Works Co-ordination Group, established to co-ordinate programmes, assess the risks, and manage the disruption generated by the huge investment into infrastructure across Berkshire and adjacent areas, using the communication message of “Transforming Connectivity in the Thames Valley”.

 Partnership at sub-national level, through Transport for the South East